iumiCash/iumiCash.github.io/docs/diagrams/onetime.md

     5. Redirect to `redirect_uri`
     :   iumiCash API redirects the user to `redirect_uri` specified by the vendor at step 2.
         The redirect URL will include `AUTH_CODE` in query parameters.
-See [authorization code] for more information.
+See [authorization code][authorization code] for more information.

     6. Obtain `access_token` from /oauth/token/
     :   The vendor makes a request to /oauth/token/ with the `AUTH_CODE` obtained in the previous step.
 See [token request][token] for more information.